 The following post contains affiliate links to product that I love that helped me through my hair loss stage.
 This means that I receive a small commission on sales that result from this post.
+This is also a tale about my own personal experience, unique to myself.
+Be sure to consult your health professionals for your unique situation.
 Thank you so very much for reading my story.

 Back in 2014, I started to panic when I began to notice my hair falling out.
 Some people around me thought I was nuts for my sudden hair obsession.
 My hair loss started seemingly out of the blue a year before I got pregnant.

 I took many photos to document my experience.
 I wanted to have photos to reference in the future so that I could see if it was growing back.
 The below hair photo that I took in 2013 was a fluke - it was only taken to show someone the new highlights I had just gotten.
 That photo became the baseline picture that I used to compare what was happening to my hair from 2014-2016.

 In 2014, I started to notice a huge increase in the amount of hair that was falling out in the sink after I took a shower.
 I became obsessed.
 I had fine thin hair to begin with, and could not afford to be losing so much hair.

 Also in 2014, we started to try to have a baby.
 We had some trouble doing so, and I can't help but wonder if the condition of my hair was a direct reflection of me going through something that was affecting my overall health.
 This is of course much more obvious in hindsight.

 I knew that I was stressed.
 I was neck-deep in a challenging masters program and my job at the time was stressing me out.
 My hair falling out and difficulties getting pregnant did not help to alleviate my stress level.
 It only caused my stress to skyrocket.